Shania Twain: Influence on other artists

 Taylor Swift credits Twain for her own pop crossover.
 Swift has cited her as one of her most prominent musical influences.
-Carrie Underwood states that Twain "paved the way for a lot of us."
+Carrie Underwood states that Twain "paved the way for a lot of us".
 Underwood believes all similar artists were influenced by Twain, whether or not they realize it.
 She has been cited as a major influence among Canadian country music artists such as Tenille Arts, Jess Moskaluke, Dean Brody, Lindi Ortega and Brett Kissel.
-Rapper Post Malone and singer Rihanna have cited her as an inspiration, with the former calling her his childhood crush.
+Rapper Post Malone and singer Rihanna have cited her as an inspiration, with the former being infatuated with Twain in his childhood.
 She covered Malone's song "Rockstar" live during the American Music Awards.
-She has expressed interest in collaborating with Malone, claiming to have written a song for the two of them in 2019.
-Singer-songwriter and actor Harry Styles has mentioned her as his biggest influence both "musically and in fashion".
+Twain has expressed interest in collaborating with him, claiming to have written a song for the two of them in 2019.
+Singer-songwriter and actor Harry Styles has named her as his biggest influence both "musically and in fashion".
 Her bold fashion statements also inspired multiple artists.
-Harry Styles revealed in an interview with Entertainment Tonight that in "I think, both music and fashion," his "main influence was probably Shania Twain."
+Styles revealed in an interview with Entertainment Tonight that in "I think, both music and fashion", his "main influence was probably Shania Twain".
 Halsey cited her as one of the artists she was inspired by in her music video "You Should Be Sad".